robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/06/2007-06-12-log4j-duplicate-lines-in-output.md

 date: 2007-06-12 01:01:01 +1000
 ---

-> Log4J: duplicate Lines in output?
+> Fix a common problem in Log4J: duplicate Lines in output.
 [Mirror of this Blogger post](https://robertmarkbramprogrammer.blogspot.com/2007/06/log4j-duplicate-lines-in-output.html).

 <p>Ever see duplicate lines in your log4j output?
 Something like this perhaps:</p>